 How To Fix a Smelly Fireplace

-Once we’ve been able to get an in-depth chimney inspection complete, a chimney professional will offer a suggestion based on their findings.
+Once we’ve been able to get an in-depth chimney inspection completed, a chimney professional will offer a suggestion based on their findings.
 There are a few possible solutions for a smelly fireplace.
 You may need to:

 - Have your chimney cleaned by a professional certified by the Chimney Safety Institute of America (CSIA).
 Not all chimney technicians are created equal.
 Make sure that your sweep can prove that he is CSIA-certified and can show you what the inside of your chimney looks like with a closed-circuit camera – before and after a cleaning.

 - Have a chimney cap professionally installed.
 You want to keep rainwater and critters out of your chimney at all costs.
-Water can soak into your chimney liner and create an odor, and animals can get stuff or leave behind smelly nesting materials or droppings.
+Water can soak into your chimney liner and create an odor, and animals can leave behind smelly nesting materials or droppings.
 Chimney caps keep them out for good.

 - Install an outside air kit.
 Also sometimes known as a “fresh air intake device,” an outside air kit can prevent backdrafts that are caused by negative air pressure in your home.

 - Install a top-sealing damper.
 These dampers sit at the top of the flue, rather than the throat, and can help keep cold air from coming in through your chimney during the winter – and keep air-conditioned air from escaping out during the summer.
-And if all air is staying put, then there’s no worries about odors entering your home through the chimney.
+And if all the air is staying put, then there’s no worries about odors entering your home through the chimney.

 - Have a ventilation fan or chimney draft fan installed.
 A ventilation fan, positioned atop your chimney, will ensure correct pressure in your chimney, which helps to ensure air – as well as any odors that might come with it – isn’t pushed back into your home.